果冻影院

 DSC_1226

-The main goal of the Specialized Training in Anesthesiology Team Science (STAT) Program is to develop competent investigative anesthesiologists in broad areas of research including basic, clinical/translational, and outcomes.
-Our novel training plan allows for the creation of an interdisciplinary team of mentors to form innovative research projects using a collaborative team science approach.
+The main goal of STAT Program is to develop competent investigative anesthesiologists in broad areas of research including basic, clinical/translational, and outcomes.
+Our novel training plan allows for the creation of an interdisciplinary and individualized team of mentors to form innovative research projects using a collaborative team science approach.

 The 果冻影院 Department of Anesthesiology is fortunate to have been awarded a T32 grant through the National Institute for General Medical Sciences (NIGMS) to support the STAT Program, which is led by Drs.
 Julie Freed and Quinn Hogan.